Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Fuckin’ A," Lee commented darkly.

-"At least they're happy…" one of the marines ventured.
+"At least they're happy..." one of the marines ventured.

 "Yeah.
 And that's the fuckin’ problem."
 Lewis sipped his coffee.
 It was bitter from being roasted too long but it was *coffee,* and his tolerance for shitty coffee had been damn near unlimited even *before* he’d had to go without for years.
 Nowadays, a cup of caffeinated tar would have been welcome.
 "Too happy.
 No motivation.
 You only change things because you're unhappy with them, right?"

-"Guess that makes sense…Isn't there anything we can do for them?"
+"Guess that makes sense...
+Isn't there anything we can do for them?"

 "That’s what we’re here to figure out," Lee said, carefully.

 "And?"

-"And…" Lee and Lewis shared a glance, then both of them looked at the OmoAru again.
+"And..."
+Lee and Lewis shared a glance, then both of them looked at the OmoAru again.
 It was cooing blissfully to itself as it watched the embers drift upwards. "...Without getting into detail, what the hell are we gonna do for them at this point?
 Even if we can fix whatever’s going on in their head..."

 "Their culture’s fuckedski," Lewis nodded.
 "Total societal collapse, dude.
 No memes, no jokes, no stories, no history, no Grandma’s pot roast.
 Everything that made them *who* they were is gone, and there’s shit-all we can do to bring it back."